 Contact lens disorders, such as contact lens allergy, over-use, and corneal ulcers are common problems affecting the cornea and ocular surface.
 Symptoms include irritation, tearing, and redness with contact lens wear.
 This problem can often be improved with a thorough eye exam and sometimes a simple contact lens re-fitting.

-Contact our St. Louis Cornea Specialists!
+Contact our St. Louis Corneal Disease Specialists!